 The Alamo, an abandoned fort in the city that is now San Antonio, was the site of a 13-day battle between the Republic of Texas and Mexico in 1836.
 Before it was occupied during the Battle of the Alamo, it was a home to Spanish missionaries in the 1700s.

-The Alamo is Texas’ most visited historic landmark and regularly features living history demonstrations and commemoration events.
+Making for one of the best day trips from Austin, The Alamo is Texas’ most visited historic landmark and regularly features living history demonstrations and commemoration events.
 This 300-year-old fortress is open year-round and offers a number of group tour options:

 Private Tour (5-20 people): $40 per person